b-ivey/course-info/syllabus-spring-2020.md

 **CSS (10 points):** Demonstrate visual design and interactivity principles by styling your HTML documents.

-**Final project (40 points):** Build a web site.
+**Final project (50 points):** Build a web site.
 The final project is cumulative and should demonstrate growth in your skill set from the first two projects.
+Extra credit is possible if you go above and beyond the curriculum.

 **Total points possible: 100.**